haihala/mandarin/rules/keywords.md

 This file describes various keywords the game uses to function.

-N means a number.
-T means a target.

 ## Move S Z

 Remove cards matching selector S from their current zone and add them to Z.